 What is Financial FOMO?

 You’ve probably heard of regular FOMO, which is the fear of missing out.
 It’s when you worry or have anxiety about missing out on fun and memorable experiences in life.
-What about Financial FOMO?
+What about Financial FOMO or Investing FOMO?

-Financial FOMO is a little more specific.
-It’s when you worry about missing out on financial success or profitable events in life.
+Financial FOMO is a little more specific to money and investing.
+It’s when you worry about missing out on financial success or profitable events, and that worry makes you do harmful things to grow your wealth.
 You constantly research ways to make money, save money, and get ahead.
 You are excited about finances, but this feeling of excitement is matched equally with a feeling of disappointment from “not doing as good as everyone else seems to be doing”.

 Personally, I don’t suffer from FOMO, financial or otherwise.
 I believe FOMO is an unhealthy mindset that makes people their own worst nightmare.
 Not only is it poisonous to let fear and anxiety occupy your mind, it leads you to do things you usually wouldn’t do.